wiloon/blog/content/post/archive-1/2014-12-10-creating-stylish-uibuttons.md

 Project Setup

-In the download that accompanies this tutorial, you&#8217;ll find folders entitled "Initial Build&#8221; and "Final Build&#8221;.
-Rather than showing all the steps necessary to setup the initial project, you should simply download the attachment and follow along using the project from the "Initial Build&#8221; folder.
+In the download that accompanies this tutorial, you&#8217;ll find folders entitled "Initial Build" and "Final Build".
+Rather than showing all the steps necessary to setup the initial project, you should simply download the attachment and follow along using the project from the "Initial Build" folder.

 With the initial project open, go to the ViewController.m file and locate the forloop within the viewDidLoad method.
 The code snippets from the tips below should be placed within this loop.